sroysf/mmarchetype-model/README.md

 ## IMPORTANT NOTES

-If you add / remove entities, be sure to update the persistence.xml file with your updated class entries!
+* If you add / remove entities, be sure to update the persistence.xml file with your updated class entries!
+* Be careful with the properties files containing security credentials when checking into a version control system.